fabiovalenzuela/weightapp/README.md

 # Requirements

-To run this app, you need the JavaScript IDE such as VScode, WebStrom and expo app install in your phone.
+To run this app, you need the JavaScript IDE such as VScode, WebStrom and expo app installed in your phone.

 # Build Architecture